 A 3 quart stockpot or pan is perfect for this recipe that can be easily scaled to size.
 Simply double or triple all ingredients – and use a bigger pot 🙂

 Something to remember, the longer this soup sits after it’s cooked, the thicker it will get.
 I don’t mean immediately but say overnight.
 I happen to love it just as much even a couple of days later when it thickens up as when it’s right off the stove but if you want to loosen it, simply stir in a couple of tablespoons of warm vegetable broth (or even water) until you get the desired consistency.
 Something to note, this is not the best dish to refrigerate – kind of turns to glue.
-Just keep it covered on the kitchen counter for up to 3 days and it be perfection.
+Just keep it covered on the kitchen counter for up to 3 days and it will be perfection.

 The super streamlined prep is outlined in detail in the instructions below because this WILL become a go-to quick meal in your kitchen cause how many healthy, nutritious meals can you make in 20 minutes with a few leftover ingredients already in your fridge?
 Ok, tahini may not be in every cupboard but it should be!
 Enjoy 🙂